ANBI disclosure

 Activity report

-The activity report for the first financial year (29 April 2026 to 31 December 2026) will be published on this page no later than 1 July 2027, in line with the publication requirements for ANBIs. after first year
+The activity report for the first (short) financial year — 29 April 2026 to 31 December 2026 — will be published on this page no later than 30 June 2027, in line with the publication requirements for ANBIs. after first year

 Financial reporting

-The financial reporting for the first financial year will be published on this page no later than 1 July 2027, in line with the publication requirements for ANBIs. after first year
+The financial reporting (balance sheet and statement of income and expenditure with explanatory notes) for the first financial year will be published on this page no later than 30 June 2027, in line with the publication requirements for ANBIs. after first year

 On dissolution